Nancy Nangeroni: Later life and activism

 Starting in the 1990s, Nangeroni became an activist and leader in the Massachusetts transgender community.
 Nangeroni also worked as an electrical engineer until 2004, when a spinal injury forced her to leave the field.
 In 1998, Nangeroni met her partner Gordene MacKenzie, with whom she produced GenderVision and Gender Talk.
-They lived together in Cambridge, MA, and then Beverly, MA until the mid-2010's.
+They lived together in Cambridge, Massachusetts, and then Beverly until the mid-2010's.
 Since 2017, she has focused on design work and memoir writing.
 Nangeroni and MacKenzie married in 2018 and currently live in New Mexico.
 Her website details her current work, including past membership on the board of the Transgender Resource Center of New Mexico.

 Awards and recognition

 In 2000, GenderTalk received an award from GLAAD for "Outstanding LGBT Radio".
 In 2020, Nancy Nangeroni was an honoree for the 2020 HistoryMaker Awards, presented by The History Project, Boston's LGBTQ+ archive.